yuyq96/ChatBot/README.md

   - Based on [ItChat](https://github.com/littlecodersh/ItChat).

-  - Got some login problems now.
+  - Not recommanded as it may get some login problems.

 - [wechatmp](https://github.com/archie-yu/ChatBot/blob/master/chatbot/util/service/wechatmp.py)